Non-FMLA Medical and Personal Leave of Absence

 II.
 Personal Leave of Absence

 An eligible employee who has completed at least 12 months of service and who is in good standing (has not received a Performance and Accountability and Commitment Plan or Progressive Discipline Action within the previous six (6) months) may request personal time off for reasons such as educational opportunities, to care for a family member 1 or to spend time with a new baby or child placed in the home within the first 12 months of service in situations not covered by the FMLA or the Tennessee Maternity Leave Act (TMLA).
-Such leave approval or denial is at the discretion of the department and Human Resources.
+Such leave approval or denial is at the discretion of the department and People Experience.
 Personal leaves are not granted for engaging in employment outside of Vanderbilt, pursuing an independent business venture or as additional leave after Non-FMLA Medical Leave.
 Intermittent leave under Personal Leave is not permitted.

 A. Pay Status While on Personal Leave